 To start with the basics, a wood pellet grill is a cooker that combines elements of smokers, charcoal grills, gas grills and convection ovens.
-It's fueled by small wood pellets that impart a rich, smoky flavor to foods cooked and when it comes to BBQ grills, it can't be beat.
+It's fueled by small wood pellets that impart a rich, smoke flavor to foods cooked and when it comes to BBQ grills, it can't be beat.
 On the outside, these pellet cookers look like the classic offset barrel smoker, with a hopper mounted on the side where the firebox would be.
 Perfect for outdoor kitchens, a pellet grill is the quintessential country smoker because it's versatile enough to handle any and all grilling recipes.

 Pellet grills can also be called pellet smokers, electric pellet smokers, electric smoker grills, and wood fired grills.
 All of these names point toward the same cooking appliance: that shining wood fired pellet grill on your wish list.